fbpx

 Once I started researching the villages of Pueblos Mancomunados, I knew we needed to make it a priority on our trip to Mexico, even though our time was crunched.
 And I’m so glad we did.

-It just so happened that the only time that would work for us to visit the Sierra Norte fell over my birthday.
+It just so happened that the only time that would work for us to visit Sierra Norte Oaxaca fell over my birthday.
 And so I rang in thirty years of life beside a wood-burning fireplace in a cozy little cabin.

-But let’s start at the beginning…
+But let’s start from the beginning…

 Pueblos Mancomunados roughly translates to “commonwealth”, and how they are run is utterly fascinating.